tanyanebhwani/dictionaryApp/README.md

 # dictionaryApp
-A dictionary App based on pure HTML,CSS and JS.
-I have  also used RapidAPI
+A Pass Manager based on pure HTML,CSS and JS.